NEW available: Dutch Dawn, bring the mystical Dutch morning to the table. View all possibilities here.

 Hand-painted

 The origin and core of Royal Delft is the hand painting of high-quality Delft Blue pottery.
-Decorating starts with applying the contours with charcoal, after which the panel painters shape the details freehand with special brushes made of marten and squirrel hair.
+Decorating starts with applying the contours with charcoal, after which the panel painters shape the details freehand with a brush the painter applies the black paint which contains cobalt oxide.
 The paint is water-based and color nuances are created by mixing the paint with more or less water.
 The Delft Blue decor is painted with a paint that for the most part consists of cobalt oxide according to age-old recipes.
 Because of the chemical process during the baking process the black painted pattern, now melted and hidden under the glaze, transforms into Delft Blue.

 Stage 01 – The raw materials